isomerpages/isomerpages-govtech/_products-and-services/business/trans-grant.md

 ### **Contact Us**<br>
+Please contact us at INNOVATE@tech.gov.sg for the following:
+* To contribute problem statements
+* To use any of the TRANS Grant funded projects for your applications
+* To collaborate with the TRANS Labs
+* To commercialise the TRANS Grant funded projects
-If you have problem statements, use cases, queries or ideas looking for innovative solutions, send them to the Applied Innovation & Partnership team at [INNOVATE@tech.gov.sg](mailto:innovate@tech.gov.sg).
+* If you have any queries or ideas looking for innovative solutions

 To submit a problem statement, please fill up this [form](/files/products-and-services/TRANSGrant-Call-for-Problem-Statement-Form-2017.docx).